sbormann/ioBroker.iqontrol/README.md

 * (Sebastian Bormann) Short after another coming reconnect-events (<5s) are ignored now.

 ### 0.0.21
-* (Sebastian Bormann) Added Push2Reload on mobile devices - reloads whole page when pushing down on homepage, otherwise only the acual view is reloaded.
+* (Sebastian Bormann) Added Pull2Refresh on mobile devices - reloads whole page when pulling down on homepage, otherwise only the acual view is reloaded.
 * (Sebastian Bormann) Improved reloading on reconnect (hoepefully to get it finally good working on iOS 12.2).

 ### 0.0.20
 * (Sebastian Bormann) New trial to get it working in iOS 12.2.

 ### 0.0.19
-* (Sebastian Bormann) Improved reloading of page in new PWD-Mode of iOS 12.2.
+* (Sebastian Bormann) Improved reloading of page in new PWA-Mode of iOS 12.2.

 ### 0.0.18
 * (Sebastian Bormann) Improved fetching of VALVE_STATES.
 * (Sebastian Bormann) Changed Button Icon.
 * (Sebastian Bormann) Added Loading-Spinner if disconnected.
-* (Sebastian Bormann) Due to new iOS 12.2 PWD-Mode added visibility-check and connectivity-check.
+* (Sebastian Bormann) Due to new iOS 12.2 PWA-Mode added visibility-check and connectivity-check.
 * (Sebastian Bormann) Added role-icons to role-selectbox in edit device dialog.
 * (Sebastian Bormann) Fixed missing value-list for states of the type string.